9 – Eric Cartwright – Foghat

 # 5 – Guitarist Du Jour – Ozzy Osbourne Band

 After Ozzy Osbourne was fired from Black Sabbath, he formed his own solo band in 1979 often referred to as The Blizzard of Oz.
-The original lead guitarist in the band was the very talented Randy Rhodes.
-Tragically, Randy Rhodes died in a plane crash in 1982.
-The Ozzy Osbourne guitarist du jour world would begin immediately with the hiring of Bernie Torme to replace Randy Rhodes.
+The original lead guitarist in the band was the very talented Randy Rhoads.
+Tragically, Randy Rhoads died in a plane crash in 1982.
+The Ozzy Osbourne guitarist du jour world would begin immediately with the hiring of Bernie Torme to replace Randy Rhoads.
 Torme did not work out well and was quickly replaced by Brad Gillis who had been the guitarist in Night Ranger.

 Brad Gillis recorded one album with Ozzy Osbourne and then was replaced in the band by Jake E. Lee in 1982.
 Lee would spend five great years with Ozzy Osbourne.
 Eventually, Ozzy Osbourne would finally find his permanent guitarist when he hired Zakk Wylde to replace Jake E. Lee.